 Overall the MSCI AC World has risen nearly 10% in the last six months (in local currency).
-For the three months to 31 December the portfolio underperformed by 3.67% which made for a disappointing quarter and finish to the year.
+For the three months to 31 December the portfolio underperformed by 3.84% which made for a disappointing quarter and finish to the year.
+This was the first calendar year of underperformance since 2010 (when the portfolio underperformed by 5bps).